Save up to 25%… Shop Our Birthday Sale Now!

 How To Incorporate Reishi Mushrooms Into Your Lifestyle

-The Reishi mushroom is a hard, dense polypore, so you might not necessarily eat it as food.
+Reishi mushrooms may be difficult to add to your diet since they are hard, dense polypores, so you might not necessarily eat them as is.
 However, once it is processed into a powdered extract, it can be used in recipes or taken in capsule format.
+This is why taking reishi mushroom supplements is gaining more popularity.

-Reishi is known for having a bitter taste that comes from the beneficial triterpenes.
+Reishi is known for having a bitter taste which comes from its beneficial triterpenes.
 This bitterness is also a quality indicator.
 If you find yourself using a Reishi powder that does not have a strong bitter flavor, you know you have a supplement with inferior potency (or one without authentic Reishi in it at all).

 Mushroom Tea

-Reishi mushroom tea is a popular alternative to coffee and can be made easily by mixing Reishi mushroom powder with your favorite brewed tea, or by purchasing the tea separately.
+Reishi mushroom tea is a popular alternative to coffee and can be made easily by mixing powdered reishi mushroom extract into your favorite brewed tea, or by purchasing the tea separately.

 We’ve also put together two Vegan Golden Milk recipes.
 These recipes take advantage of the calming effects of Reishi and the cognitive health benefits of Lion’s Mane mushrooms to help you improve your sleep and reduce your reliance on stimulants to get you moving in the morning.